Finding better ways to provide the materials the world needs

 No single entity possesses all the necessary resources or capabilities to tackle this challenge alone, and breakthroughs in decarbonisation will not come from isolated efforts.
 These breakthroughs will only emerge when industrial leaders combine their efforts and nations work together for the common good.

-The development of low-carbon technologies for Pilbara iron ores is showing tremendous promise, with our partnerships across the steel value chain critical to achieving our goals.
+The development of low-carbon technologies for Pilbara iron ores is showing tremendous promise, with our collaborations across the steel value chain critical to achieving our goals.
 In addition to industry partners, we are also working with governments to fast-track our decarbonisation projects around the world.

 In Australia, there is an economic imperative to unlock low-carbon solutions, with iron ore delivering 33% of Australia’s export income ($138 billion in 2023–24)3.